tiw150/Zresidual/docs/reference/Zresidual.coxph.survival.md

   used in `object$terms`.
 When `NULL` (default), the model frame is reconstructed from `object` and residuals are computed on the original data.

+- type:

+  Optional character string controlling the residual type, interpreted by the underlying implementation (if used).
+For Cox models, this is typically set internally to `"survival"`.

+- method:

+  Character string specifying the residual calculation method (if applicable to the underlying worker function).
+Currently unused by the Cox PH implementation.

 - ...: